-Subtalar Dislocation Specialist
+Subtalar Dislocation Specialists

 What is a Subtalar Dislocation?

 The talus is typically referred to as the ankle bone and is the second largest foot bone after the heel bone (calcaneus).
 It is located between the tibia (shinbone) and above the calcaneus (heel bone).
 The subtalar joint is the juncture between the talus and the calcaneus.
 A subtalar dislocation is a rare ankle injury that can also be thought of as a dislocated hindfoot and results in deformity and pain.
 It is when the subtalar joint comes out of its socket and sometimes affects surrounding ligaments.
 The subtalar can dislocate one of four ways: medially (toward the inside) also called “basketball foot” or “acquired club foot”, laterally (toward the outside), posteriorly (to the back) or anteriorly (to the front) in relation to the talus.
 A subtalar dislocation is usually caused by a fall from height or a significant impact, such as a car accident or impact from skiing or snowboarding.
-Dr. C. Thomas Haytmanek, orthopedic foot and ankle specialist treats subtalar dislocation in patients from Vail, Colorado and the surrounding Mountain Ranges.
+Our orthopedic foot and ankle specialist treat subtalar dislocation in patients from Vail, Colorado, and the surrounding Mountain Ranges.

 What are the types of subtalar dislocation?